Travis Doering: Ask JADA

 In August 2024, MomentPort announced Ask JADA, an AI telecommunications system that had been in development since 2023.The system is designed to automate customer service functions, provide fraud prevention capabilities, and perform data analytics for business clients.

 MomentPort also developed JADA Protect, which the company describes as a security suite for telecommunications systems.
 According to company materials, this includes features such as fraud analysis for inbound and outbound calls, DDoS protection, spam filtering, AI data validation, and password-protected lines.
 The system includes a feature called JADA Memory that stores customer information, which users can reportedly delete via voice commands.
 According to MomentPort, this storage system enables personalization of customer interactions based on stored preferences and past conversations while maintaining privacy.
 Ask JADA's training methodology reportedly involves recording conversations with human staff to enhance its AI models, along with gathering information from public sources like interviews, reviews, and social media.

 MomentPort

-MomentPort was co-founded by Travis Doering and Lara Tiu in 2022, initially as a custom software development company.
+MomentPort was co-founded by Doering and Lara Tiu in 2022, initially as a custom software development company.
 During this early phase, Doering spearheaded the company's custom software initiatives, building image-recognition systems for inventory tracking and secure payment integrations in the healthcare sector.
 The company underwent a strategic pivot toward AI-focused product development in 2023 when the company's first product Ask JADA went into stealth development.

 Security Research

-Travis Doering began his career working as a technical consultant and custom software developer providing information security consultancy services for high-risk individuals and businesses.
-In addition to his work in these fields, Doering has published many articles revealing security breaches and vulnerabilities leading to investigations by Forbes, The Washington Times, PC Magazine and among others.
+Doering began his career working as a technical consultant and custom software developer providing information security consultancy services for high-risk individuals and businesses.
+In addition to his work in these fields, he has published many articles revealing security breaches and vulnerabilities leading to investigations by Forbes, The Washington Times, PC Magazine and among others.